isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

 .. option:: -p protocol

-   This option sets the protocol value for the generated key, for use with ``-T KEY``.
+   This option sets the protocol value for the generated key, for use with :option:`-T KEY <-T>`.
 The protocol is a number between 0 and 255.
 The default is 3 (DNSSEC).
 Other possible values for this argument are listed in :rfc:`2535` and its successors.